chobolife/study_english/bread_barbershop/Season_1/15_The_Magic_Scissors.md

 * * *
 - Where'd Wilk go?
 - He had to go interview on some talk show.
-- Also if you're done with the bathroom, you should do Wilk's office next.
+- Also, if you're done with the bathroom, you should do Wilk's office next.
 - I'm getting too old for this.
 That's what I get for letting my student get too good.
 - Mmm?
 I don't remember these.
 They're covered in rust.
 - That's just dangerous.
 These are useless.